 No Citizenship Requirements

 There are no citizenship requirements associated with forming an LLC in Wyoming.
-It’s possible to operate a Wyoming LLC and have a residence at any place in the world.
+It’s possible to open an LLC in Wyoming and have a residence at any place in the world.
 It is not required for LLC owners to be citizens of the United States.
 There are a number of Wyoming mail forwarding services that are a cost-effective way to give an LLC the presence necessary in the state.

 An LLC formed in Wyoming is a legal entity separate from its owners.
 It has its own perpetual life and existence.
 It is possible for an LLC formed in Wyoming to be in operation for a long time and pass to a number of future generations.
 It can be doing business until the day it is dissolved.
 It’s possible to make shares in a Wyoming LLC a gift, sold or something that is given to others.